dlavrent/OLOI_experiments/README.md

 >
 > de Bivort Lab

-Experimental data and analysis scripts for *Neural correlates of individual odor preference in **Drosophila***.
+Experimental data and analysis scripts for *A neural correlate of individual odor preference in **Drosophila***.

 This GitHub repository contains raw behavioral and 2-photon calcium data, along with MATLAB scripts that generate the figures.
 Mappings between MATLAB scripts and figure panels are listed at the above link.
 A complete repository, with large raw microscopy images too large for sharing via GitHub, is available by contacting the authors.